Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 Hoya Bilobata vs. Burtoniae

-Both Hoya species are best to keep as houseplants and boast of long trailing leaves with clustered tiny flowers and share many similarities.
+Hoya species are best to keep as houseplants, boast long trailing leaves with clustered tiny flowers, and share many similarities.

-The bigger difference between the two is the growth and bloom features which are discussed below!
+The bigger difference is the growth and bloom features discussed below!

 Attribute | Hoya Bilobata | Hoya Burtoniae |